 Save on your hair care!

 Chopping off your hair during the new year signifies chopping away your good fortune.
 However, if you must do so or even wash your hair, consider taking the kids out to the salon way in advance.

 Safety first – during firecracker season

 Most first aid kits can be found at your neighborhood pharmacy and are value worth the money with comprehensive kit comprising of different sized band-aids, various types of ointments and instructions.
-Also, educate kids of the dangers of being too close to fire and keep fire sparklers far from them till a certain age.
+Also, educate kids about the dangers of being too close to the fire and keep fire sparklers far from them till a certain age.